-Intended outcome Success criteria To close the P8 gap between PP and Non PP pupils.
-P8 for PP students is -0.6 by August 20230.3 by August 2024 and 0 by 2025.
-To close the attendance gap between PP and Non PP pupils.
-Attendance for PP students is 85.3% by August 2024, in line with national data, 86.5% by 2025 and 88% by 2026.
-Improve reading comprehension skills and outcomes.
+Intended outcome Success criteria To close the attendance gap between PP and Non PP pupils.
+Attendance for PP students is 85.3% by August 2025, in line with national data, 86.5% by 2026 and 88% by 2027.
+To close the outcomes gap between PP and Non PP pupils.
+Reduce the PP gap to 12ppts for Eng/Maths 4+ in 25, 8ppts in 2026 and 5ppts in 2027.
+(Current gap 19ppts) Improve reading comprehension skills and outcomes.
 Observations, diagnostic analysis and student attainment will show that: Students will be able to apply their tier 2 and 3 vocabulary in a variety of contexts and subjects.
 Students will be able to read fluently and strategically across all subjects to fully access the curriculum and improve outcomes.
 Students will be able to demonstrate their knowledge and understanding through discussion, articulation of ideas and spoken expression.
 To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.
 Sustained high levels of wellbeing from demonstrated by: • Qualitative data from student voice, student and parent surveys and teacher observations • A significant increase in participation in enrichment activities, particularly among disadvantaged pupils • A high proportion of students, particularly PP and deemed most vulnerable, have access to school counsellor to support with their social and emotional development.